-With growing awareness of independent worker rights, high-profile employee misclassification lawsuits, heightened scrutiny from government agencies, and more frequent use of independent contractors, there is an increased risk of being audited for employee misclassification.
+With growing awareness of independent worker rights, high-profile employee misclassification lawsuits, heightened scrutiny from government agencies, and more frequent use of independent contractors, there is an increased risk of being audited for worker misclassification.

 Companies of any size and reputation are subject to audits, which can be triggered by a number of activities including a contractor who files for unemployment, a whistleblower who reports possible misclassification, or a worker who files an SS-8 form to request classification determination.

 Conducting an internal audit can provide you with an in-depth understanding of your current classification practices and whether or not they are compliant.
-Look for records of services performed by contractors, check to see if you have contracts on file for your independent engagements, and confirm if the contractors you’ve hired in the past have federal tax ID numbers.
+Look for records of services performed by contractors, check to see if you have contracts on file for your independent engagements, and confirm if the contractors you’ve engaged in the past have federal tax ID numbers.

-The federal government, state government, and government agencies all apply different tests to determine employee classification.
+The federal government, state government, and government agencies all apply different laws and tests to determine worker classification.
 These tests lack uniformity, so just because a worker complies with one test, doesn’t mean they’ll comply with another.
-While this complicates the vetting process, you can still use these tests as guidelines to create a questionnaire or checklist to assess potential workers.
-If you don’t see issues after your investigation and move forward with hiring, it’s good practice to keep records of your checklist as well as supporting documents like a business or professional license, business cards, or insurance certificates that can be used as proof of self-employment.
+While this complicates the vetting process, it is still important to be aware of these laws when assessing the classification status of workers.

 A cross-functional team keeping an eye out for warning signs can save you a big headache down the road.
 If possible, include representatives from legal, compliance, HR, and procurement to provide insight and support from different perspectives.
 This team should be on the lookout for audit triggers such as independent workers filing for worker’s compensation, disability, or unemployment claims as well as ensure that contractor hiring and management processes stay compliant and up-to-date.

 While there are many things you can do to minimize the risk of a misclassification audit, independent contractor engagement can be a confusing and tricky road to navigate.
-Firms like MBO Partners have an established methodology in place for evaluating and engaging independent workers for clients, and have proven best practices for minimizing or eliminating issues with contractor engagement.
+Firms like MBO Partners have an established methodology in place for evaluating and engaging independent workers for clients and have proven best practices for minimizing or eliminating issues with contractor engagement.
 Partnering with a company that specializes in independent contractor engagement and compliance can help minimize your risk and make sure your business remains compliant.